 Issue

-Various Schannel events in the System Log
+Various Schannel events in the System Log.

 Symptoms

-There are three Schannel events that are most commonly seen.
-Those are 36874, 36887, and 36888.
+The most commonly seen Schannel events are 36874, 36887, and 36888.

 Log Name: System